xari/writing/twin_peaks/twin_peaks.md

 As a newcomer to data science and data visualization, I found this course inspiring.
 And as a web developer, it was refreshingly fun.
-I’d recommend it to anyone who is interested in working with data, but who hasn’t yet wrangled data programatically.
+I’d recommend it to anyone who is interested in working with data, but who hasn’t yet wrangled data programmatically.

 Special thanks to [Katie Segretti](http://data-chips.com/), whose charts were the inspiration for this article, and who graciously agreed to let